 Be a nerd, be a Yanni fan, be a real housewife of your particular geographic region.
 Whatever.
 It’s all part of the same cause, and it’s a great message to teach your kids.

-I shouldn’t have to say this in 2012, but for anyone who’s still wondering, NO, I don’t want to make your kids gay.
+I shouldn’t have to say this, but for anyone who’s still wondering, NO, I don’t want to make your kids gay.
 I just want to live my life with a sense of mutual respect for everyone else on this planet.
 If you want the same thing, then let your kids learn by your example.
 Show them that nontraditional families are nothing to be afraid of.

 Teaching your kids to be accepting of gay people and gay families is a great way to teach them acceptance in a broader sense – and to teach them the ultimate lesson: to be accepting of themselves.